Pavel-nk95/Pavel-nk95/README.md

 Welcome to my profile!
 My name is Pavel.
-I am a frontend developer with engineer background and love for anything Tech.
+I am a frontend developer with engineer background and love for anything tech.
 JavaScript is my first language.
 I live near Moscow, Russia.
 When I'm not writing code, I like to ride a mountain bike or snowboard.